Ruu3f/ProxyValidator/README.md

-# ProxyChecker
+# ProxyValidator
-The fastest and best proxy checker.
+The fastest and best proxy validator.

 ## Support this repository:
 - ⭐ **Star the project:** Star this repository.
 It means a lot to me! 💕